 - A magazine subscription.
 If selecting one for the classroom (such as Chirp, Chickadee or Owl), you can pre-purchase it using the school’s mailing address.
 Alternatively, an electronic gift voucher to an online magazine retailer (such as PocketMags) allows the teacher to select the publication.

 What do you get the teacher who has everything?
 One unconventional idea (for these unconventional times) is to make a donation on his or her behalf.
 This can be especially meaningful if there is a cause you know the teacher is passionate about.
-Think back to earlier in the year: maybe he or she led an in-school initiative like a food drive, Me to We assembly, Terry Fox Run or Jump Rope for Heart event.
+Think back to earlier in the year: maybe he or she led an in-school initiative like a food drive, Terry Fox Run, or Jump Rope for Heart event.
 Be sure to share the donation confirmation with the teacher and explain the inspiration behind it.

 If a teacher has gone above and beyond this year, let others know about it by sharing some e-praise.
 Send a message to the school principal describing the positive things the teacher has done to support your child’s learning, either in person or at a distance.
 You can also post a shout-out on social media, tagging the teacher’s and/or school’s account.